srinivasan-ganesan/code-samples/README.md

 Submission comments from Srinivasan Ganesan
 ============================================
 I used Eclipse for this.
 So you can import it as a project ("General-->Existing Project into Workspace").
 I used Tomcat but you should be able to use pretty much any server to test.
-1.8.x JDK and JRE versions.
-URL I used -- http://localhost:8090/NavTree/navTree/store.
-Tests folder has json responses for the IDs I ran.
+Used 1.8.x JDK and JRE versions.
+Sample URL -- http://localhost:8090/NavTree/navTree/store.
+Tests folder (separate from the project tests package) has json responses for the IDs I ran.

+Approach/Steps:
+                1. Read tree (with jackson)
+                2. Traverse (when node with matching id found, ignore all future nodes except the immediate descendants of root).
+                3. Prune the nodes that are on the left of the matching node

 If you have any questions/issues, please reach out.
 Thank you!

 Bodybuilding.com coding-challenge
 ================